sora.body

 Important

 The query is not an autocomplete search, so name='Charikl' will not find Chariklo.
-If more than 1 object is found, the user is asked to select the correct one (e.g: name='neowise').
+If more than one object is found, the user is asked to select the correct one, for example name='neowise'.